tristanvandermeer/Sandgrain-HTML/README.md

 To-do:

--> Review and fix scaling issue. \
+-> Review and fix scaling issue.
+(Partly done, just the logo left, but I'm calling it quites for now)\
-\
-    -> The only real issue is font size.
-Also, the eyeball logo. \
+-----> ~~The only real issue is font size.~~ Also, the eyeball logo. \
-\
 -> Add buttons for the variance of the lower margin. \
 -> ~~Fix inner margins.~~ \
 -> ~~Figure out standards for placement of the logo. \~~